 Why Use an Additional Heater?

 Supplemental heating in the bathroom is essential for two reasons.
 First, the central heating system might not pump enough heat into the bathroom.
-This can often leave the bathroom chillier than other areas in the home.
+This can often leave the bathroom chillier than in other areas in the home.
 A supplemental heating source can remedy this problem.

 Secondly, the bathroom is one of the coldest places in the home, perhaps because it’s also the least insulated room.
 In the winter, these rooms can feel particularly cold.
 Supplemental heating helps keep the area cozier, allowing you to enjoy your baths and showers more.